 Jump Island is an inflatable water park.
 Climbers, slides, bouncers, and more all floating in a lake at Brighton State Recreation Area.
-My daughter and I visited Jump Island Brighton with friends earlier this week.
-The 2018 season begins on Friday, May 25 and ends on Labor Day (Monday, September 3).
+My daughter and I visited Jump Island Brighton with friends both in 2017 and 2018.
+The 2019 season begins on Friday, May 24 and ends on Labor Day (Monday, September 2).

 We had a great time at Jump Island Brighton.
 My daughter loved all of the climbing and balance obstacles.
 There were plenty of islands for the adults to sit and watch.